 2. In the Registry Editor window, navigate to this location-

 After clicking on “Parameters“, try to find “PollStatusIterations” on the right pane.

 [If you can’t find the “PollStatusIterations” then right-click on the space and click on “New” and then on “DWORD (32-bit) Value“.
 Now, name the value as “PollStatusIterations”.]

 3. Now, double click on “PollStatusIterations” and in the space of “Value Data” set the value as “1” and click on “OK“.

 4. Now, close Registry Editor.

 Reboot your computer.
-You should not experience lag during typing.
+You will not experience lag during typing.

-3. Follow the on-screen instruction in the Troubleshooting window.
-Troubleshooter will find any problems with Keyboard lag issue, and attempt to fix the problem.
+The troubleshooter will find any problems with the Keyboard lag issue and attempt to fix the problem.

 Reboot your computer.
 After rebooting, you should not be facing any further issues with the lag.

 Fix-7 Update the keyboard driver on your computer-